JavierBaltar/ansible-cisco-nxos-management/README.md

 ## Getting Started

-The playbooks are tested using Ansible and AWX with
+The playbooks are tested using Ansible and AWX

 ## Playbooks